Odden69/Miller_and_Davies/documentation/manual_testing.md

 </details>

 #### Red Lighthouse Validations
 One error from the HTML testing was repeated in the Lighthouse Validation, but apart from that it all came down to performance issues.
 See [this document](lighthouse_validation.pdf) for the results on different pages.

+#### Non responsive areas
+The order history on the profile page gets cluttered on small screens.
+I should have used bootstrap grids instead of a table, but realized the problem when it was too late to rework.

 | |  |  |
 | **Header, wide screen** |  |  |